The best hotels in New Orleans

 The Northshore across Lake Pontchartrain (45 minutes via the 24-mile causeway) has the Abita Brewery tour ($10 including 4 tastings) and Fontainebleau State Park ($3 entry, beach on the lake, nature trails).
 A relaxed contrast to the city energy.

-New Orleans's best neighborhoods
+New Orleans's best hotel regions

 New Orleans is a city of neighborhoods, each with its own character.
 The French Quarter gets the tourists.
 The Garden District gets the architecture lovers.
 The Marigny gets the music.
 And the Warehouse District gets the foodies.
 Pick your priority.